 In July 2013, we entered into an employment agreement with Mr. Friedman, our Chairman, Co-Chief Executive Officer and Creator and Curator.
 Mr. Friedman's employment agreement provides for an annual base salary of \$1,250,000.
 Mr. Friedman is eligible for annual bonus compensation targeted at between 85% and 125% of his annual base salary.
 If Mr. Friedman's employment is terminated by us without cause (as defined in the agreement), or by Mr. Friedman for good reason (as defined in the agreement), he is entitled to (a) all accrued salary and vacation pay through the termination date, (b) any earned and unpaid portion of his annual bonus, (c) severance payments totaling \$20 million, less withholdings, paid on our regular payroll schedule over the 24 months following the termination date, (d) a pro-rata amount (based on the number of days Mr. Friedman was employed during the fiscal year through the termination date) of Mr. Friedman's target bonus for the applicable fiscal year in which termination of employment occurs, to be paid at the same time and in the same form as Mr. Friedman's annual bonus would otherwise be paid, and (e) subject to his timely election under COBRA, continuation of medical benefits for 24 months following the termination date, which benefits shall be paid for by us to the same extent that we paid for his health insurance prior to termination.
+In addition, Mr. Friedman's vested shares and options that were still subject to selling restrictions would remain outstanding for two years following the date of termination (during which time the selling restrictions may lapse in accordance with their terms).
 If Mr. Friedman's services are terminated by us for cause (as defined in the agreement), he will be entitled to accrued salary and benefits through the termination date.